okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 }
 ```

-Now instead of running `bytecraft task:run deploy_counter --network mainnet` you can run `bytecraft deploy counter --netowrk mainnet`.
+Now instead of running `bytecraft task:run deploy_counter --signer test --network mainnet` you can run `bytecraft deploy counter --signer test --network mainnet`.

 ## Migrating CosmWasm Contracts

-On Exchain, it is possible to initialize a contract as migratable.
+On OKTC, it is possible to initialize a contract as migratable.
 This functionality allows the administrator to upload a new version of the contract and then send a migrate message to move to the new code.
 Contracts that have been deployed before implementing the following changes will not be able to be migrated and implemented changes will only be realized when redeploying the contract.

 ### Adding MigrateMsg to the Contract